mnberthe/aws-solutions-architect-associate-notes/README.md

 - You can receive alerts (SNS notifications) for any changes

 - __Remediation__
-  - utomate remediation of non-compliant resources using __SSM Automation Documents__
+  - automate remediation of non-compliant resources using __SSM Automation Documents__
     - AWS-Managed Automation Documents
     - Custom Automation Documents to invoke a Lambda function for automation
   - You can set Remediation Retries if the resource is still non-compliant after auto remediation

+__CloudWatch vs CloudTrail vs Config__

+- __CloudWatch__
+  - Performance monitoring (metrics, CPU, network, etc…) & dashboards
+  - Events & Alerting
+  - Log Aggregation & Analysis

+- __CloudTrail__
+  - Record API calls made within your Account by everyone
+  - Can define trails for specific resources
+  - Global Service

+- __Config__
+  - Record configuration changes
+  - Evaluate resources against compliance rules
+  - Get timeline of changes and compliance

 # Trusted Advisor
 - Analyze your AWS accounts and provides recommendation: